Wendy Syndrome: the Need to Satisfy Others

 - The real problem, however, is that the other person doesn’t even realize it.
 At the start of the relationship you feel happy caring for them, worrying about them, attending to every detail to maximize their well-being.

 - After months or years, though, you notice that something’s wrong.
-In the end, all you are is taken for granted, not appreciated, and even more is required of you.
+In the end, you are just taken for granted, not appreciated, and more and more is required of you.

-You can’t let yourself fall into this difficult and unhappy trap.
+You mustn’t let yourself fall into this difficult and unhappy trap.

 How to focus on other types of emotional relationships

-Caring, protecting, giving, denying yourself certain things… Fine, but your partner should also take care of you, give you things, and deny themselves things for you.
-Regardless: such self-denial should only occur if it’s for the common good.
+Caring, protecting, giving, denying yourself certain things… All of this is OK, but your partner should also take care of you, give you things, and deny themselves things for you.
+Whatever the case, such self-denial should only occur if it’s for the common good.

 - Don’t apologize for something that isn’t your responsibility.

 - The greatest fear that people with Wendy Syndrome have is being abandoned.
-To prevent this from happening you can do anything (you should never let it get to this extreme).
+To prevent this from happening these people are capable of going to any extreme, and this must be avoided.

 - You need to learn to be happy on your own.
-Enjoy your own company to the point of knowing that if you found yourself alone, the world wouldn’t end.
+Enjoy your own company to the point of knowing that if you were suddenly on your own, the world wouldn’t end.

 - Learn to also correct your thought patterns, especially those that bring you suffering.
 This will help you create new emotions that make you stronger.